How do I set up API Gateway with my own CloudFront distribution?

 10. Choose Create Distribution.

-For more information, see Creating a distribution.
+For more information, see Create a distribution.

 Test your CloudFront web distribution

-Non-custom domain name example
+Non-custom domain name example:

-API Gateway API invoke URL with an origin path example
+API Gateway API invoke URL with an origin path example:

 https://distributionDomainName/stageName/resourceName

-API Gateway API invoke URL without an origin path example
+API Gateway API invoke URL without an origin path example:

 https://distributionDomainName/resourceName